fazalmajid/edgewalker/README.md

 * To copy-paste your Let's Encrypt account key in PEM format.

 It will then obtain Let's Encrypt certificates, generate a QR code that you can use to download the profile on your iDevice to set up the VPN.

+## Credits

+* The OpenBSD team, for making their wonderful security-focused OS.
+* Reyk Flöter for making OpenIKEd, a breath of fresh air in the unnecessarily convoluted world of VPN software.
+* Let's Encrypt, for making certificates cheap and easy.
+* Daniel Roseler for the fantastic Acme-Tiny.